What to do in Mykonos in 3 days?

 Join a cooking class in Mykonos

-After a day of relaxing at the beach we bet you’ve built an appetite!
+After a day of relaxing at the beach, we bet you’ve built an appetite!
 There are so many things to do in Mykonos in 3 days but we recommend joining an authentic Mykonos cooking class after your day at the beach.
-Cook some of your favorite Greek dishes such as tzatziki, spinach pie, stuffed tomatoes and more, alongside fellow foodies all in the warm and cozy environment of a local farm.
+Cook some of your favorite Greek dishes such as tzatziki, spinach pie, stuffed tomatoes, and more, alongside fellow foodies all in the warm and cozy environment of a local farm.
 Learn family recipes from a local resident as you cook with your family and friends.
 Reward yourself after an evening of cooking by trying your creations in this cooking class in Mykonos!
-For more information on how to save your spot in this cooking class in Mykonos click here.
+Click for more information on how to save your spot in this cooking class in Mykonos.

 Nightlife in Mykonos

 The day 2 of your 3 days in Mykonos has almost come to an end.
 But we couldn’t complete a 3 day itinerary in Mykonos without exploring its nightlife.
 The nightlife of Mykonos has become so famous that clubs found on the island make it to lists of the top clubs in the world.
 Now if that isn’t a reason to stay up late one night we don’t know what is!
 Whether you’re looking for a quiet cocktail with friends, or an international, celebrity-packed club to party till the morning, Mykonos has something for everyone!
 Let’s see which ones are the best bars and clubs to go to in Mykonos.